nicholaskuechler/stock-price-decline-checker/README.md

 Checks a list of stocks to see if the price has declined a certain percentage from its maximum price over a specified number of days.

+The goal is to primarily identify index ETFs that have declined substantially in price from their maximum values over the past few weeks or months, which could potentially signal a buying opportunity.

 ## Author

 <a href="http://www.nicholaskuechler.com/">Nicholas Kuechler</a>